Telephone Charging Rates

 Introduction

-In my work, I have discovered that a lot of people don't really understand how the phone calls they make every day are charged.
-For example, many people believe that a phone call is more expensive if they dial a number beginning 0.
+In my work over the years, I discovered that a lot of people didn't really understand how the phone calls they made were charged.
+For example, many people believed that a phone call was more expensive if they dialled a number beginning 0.
 While it is true that all long-distance calls do begin with 0, so do many local calls.

 Before we start ...